ReubenTheDS/my-fake-org-on-gcp/README.md

 ## CEO
-The CEO is the owner & admin of any & all GCP projects created
+The CEO is the owner & admin of any & all GCP projects created.
+Only the CEO has access to billing accounts.